PROTECTION OF PERSONAL PRIVACY

 (4) Financial account numbers.
 If financial account numbers are relevant, only the last four digits of these numbers should be used.

 (5) Home addresses.
-Only the city and state shall be identified.
+Only the city and state should be identified.

 (e) In addition to the redaction procedures outlined above, the Judicial Conference policy requires Counsel to redact the personal identifiers noted in (a), which are contained in any transcripts filed with the Court.
 Counsel should follow the transcript redaction procedures outlined on the Court’s website at: id.uscourts.gov/CourtReporter/Transcripts.pdf

-(f) You are advised to exercise caution when filing documents that contain the following:
+(f) Counsel and the parties are advised to exercise caution when filing documents that contain the following:

 (1) Personal identification number, such as driver’s license number;